 Statistics from various bodies, including the World Health Organisation, indicate that obesity is on the rise.
 Although there may be many different causes, the net outcome is the same; increased risk of disease.

 Being lean is not just a question of looking good; moreover weight loss is actually building your health.

 With that said, the topic of “weight loss” is becoming an increasing popular subject online, literally having thousands of searches every month.

 If you too are starting your weight loss journey you may have already read an article of two about calories, nutrition, cardiovascular workouts and the like.
-If so, it will also be worthwhile reading Natural fat loss tips: 24 hacks that actually work and 7 scientific facts why calorie counting is inaccurate.
+If so, it will also be worthwhile reading How To Lose Weight Fast: 10 Smart Ways (Guaranteed To Work) and 7 scientific facts why calorie counting is inaccurate.

 Aside from diet and exercise, have you thought of using holistic practices such as yoga and meditation as part of your weight loss programme?
 Right now you may be wondering; can yoga help me lose weight?
 Well, yes it can! yoga is great for weight loss, in fact both yoga and meditation can invoke powerful physical mechanisms that can help reduce excess body fat and thus increase weight loss.

 Despite holistic practices may largely be discounted by western science, the metaphysical could be the key to unlocking physical weight loss and realising your goal.

 What causes weight gain (AND how to prevent it)

 With regard to weight gain, at the most basic level, it is caused by eating surplus to requirements.
 However we must then address the cause of overeating; was it through lack of knowledge on food and nutrition?
 Did you actually know what you were eating?